Quantitative homogenization of convex Hamilton-Jacobi equations with Neumann type boundary conditions: Introduction

 \end{enumerate} \end{thm}

+There was no known quantitative convergence rate for \eqref{eq:CN1}--\eqref{eq:CN3} in the literature before our work.
 To prove Theorem \ref{thm:main}, we essentially use the subadditivity and superadditivity properties of the metric function defined by \eqref{func:mn-star} and \eqref{func:mc-star}, respectively, see Lemmas \ref{lem:subad} and \ref{prop:super-ad} below.
-The arguments to prove these results are inspired by those in \cite{HJMT}.
-However, we consider the Skorokhod problem \eqref{eq:Sk}.
-Therefore, in addition to $\dot{\eta}$, we also need to estimate the control $l$, which causes new difficulties.
+The arguments to prove these results are inspired by those in \cite{HJMT}, but with a crucial difference: we work with the Skorokhod problem \eqref{eq:Sk}.
+This introduces a new control variable $l$ in addition to $\dot\eta$.
+Estimating this reflection control turns out to be technically demanding and requires a new argument.
 We give a proof on the estimate of $l$ in Proposition \ref{prop:extremal-main}.
-Moreover, we need careful treatment to obtain Lemmas \ref{lem:subad} and \ref{prop:super-ad}, which are given in Section \ref{subsec:sa} in the paper.
+Furthermore, obtaining Lemmas \ref{lem:subad} and \ref{prop:super-ad} demands a delicate analysis that carefully accounts for the interaction between $\dot\eta$ and $l$.
+The details of these estimates are presented in Section \ref{subsec:sa}.

 In this paper, we focus on Hamiltonians that depend only on the fast variable $\frac{x}{\ep}$.
 However, we believe that one can obtain a convergence rate for multi-scale setting where the Hamiltonian depends also on the slow variable $x$, by adapting the techniques developed in this work together with \cite{HJ}.
 We plan to investigate this direction in future work.